Las6103/Game-Of-War/README.md

 The objective of the game is to play until one player has all 52 cards in their stack.
 (Stole this from GA repo)

 # Getting Started
-Simply pop open a browser of your choice(NO IE) and load into the console.
-Once you're in the console you will see the game logged out!
+Simply pop open a browser of your choice(NO IE) and load up the index.html file.
+Open the console and you will see the game logged out!

 # The log